louisho5/fastsnip/README.md

 ## Why I built this

 I was looking for something like TextSniper (which is Mac-only) for Windows but couldn't find any good alternatives.
-So I decided to build one myself for everyone who needs it.
+So I decided to build one for myself.

 ## What it does